miromannino/miromannino/README.md

-I am a Full-Stack Senior Software Engineer working in the UAE.
+I am a Full-Stack Senior Software Engineer from Italy, living in UAE.

 I have collaborated on projects with the UAE Space Agency and UAE Ministry of Health.
-I have also worked for New York University, publishing several scientific papers, some of which received awards.
+I also worked for New York University, publishing several scientific papers, some of which received awards.
 In Italy, I worked for CRIF, recognized globally as a leading AI decisioning platform provider.

 I have created personal projects with over 2 million users, an app with over 150,000 downloads, and open-source projects used by hundreds of thousands of websites.